ACV Buyer's Guide

 ACV Purchase Protection

-Buyers participating in the Purchase Protection program at the time of purchase will have a limited right to cancel the vehicle sale if their transaction meets certain conditions.
+Buyers participating in the Purchase Protection subscription program at the time of purchase will have a limited right to cancel the vehicle sale if their transaction meets certain conditions.
 To be eligible for cancellation, the vehicle transaction must meet the following criteria:

 1. The vehicle does not fall within any of the following categories: